-- 10. Skills necessary to foster democratic and inclusive practice and contribute to wider developments of community, youth & families work practice. - 11.
+- 10. Skills necessary to foster democratic and inclusive practice and contribute to wider developments of youth & community work practice. - 11.
 Skilful interpersonal and intervention work with individuals and groups. - 12.
 Ability to select, plan and evaluate appropriate approaches from a range of intervention methods to facilitate individual and collective learning and development. - 13.
 Ability to manage self, staff and resources, including a commitment to continuing professional development in response to change. - 14.
-Confidence to operate as a reflective practitioner, demonstrating appropriate skilful actions and behaviours and be able to make informed judgements on complex ethical and practice-based issues.
+Confidence to operate as a reflective practitioner, demonstrating appropriate professional actions and behaviours and be able to make informed judgements on complex ethical and professional issues.